SilverSleek/SuperSquirrel/README.md

 # SuperSquirrel
-2D action shooter using gravitational effects in space.
+Super Squirrel is a 2D action shooter using gravitational effects in space.
+The title will probably be changed.
 This game was started during a mini game jam with two friends where the keywords got a little out of hand.
 Without going into the details of how these words were chosen, here is the list of words this game was designed around.

 - Rope physics
 - Guns